How To Corner Balance Your Car

 By Rob Robinette

 Corner balancing, sometimes referred to as "corner weighting," "weight jacking," or "scaling," involves adjusting the spring perches of a car to get a balanced diagonal weight on the tires.
-Ideally the car should have 50% of its weight on the Left Front and Right Rear tires, and 50% on the Right Front and Left Rear.
+Typically, a road racing car should have 50% of its weight on the Left Front and Right Rear tires, and 50% on the Right Front and Left Rear.
+Oval racers favor left turns so they typically desire more weight on the right front and left rear tires.
 If your car's diagonal corner weights are not equal then its handling will be unbalanced--it will turn better in one direction than in the other (all other things being equal).
 If your car has coil over adjustable shocks you should consider renting/borrowing/buying some scales and corner balancing your car.
 It's a lot of work but in the end it's worth it.
 Keep in mind the stiffer your springs the more important corner balancing becomes.

 On The Scales

-I used this Microsoft Excel spreadsheet I created to do the following corner weight calculations: Corner_Balance.zip The spreadsheet's second page has a good article that goes into more detail of how and why to corner balance a car.
+I created a Microsoft Excel spreadsheet do the following corner weight calculations: Corner_Balance.zip The spreadsheet's second page has a good article that goes into more detail of how and why to corner balance a car.
 You can see the article here: Grassroots Motorsports » Understanding Corner Weights This spreadsheet will also give you an estimated center of gravity height if you raise the rear of the car 10 inches or more and re-weigh it.
 The CG height values shown below are totally fictional.

-You can also use this web page to calculate your corner weights: Corner Weight Calculator if you don't use Microsoft Excel.
-You can estimate your car's center of gravity (CG) height by using this page: CG Height Calculator
+You can also use this online calculator to compute your corner weights: Corner Weight Calculator if you don't use Microsoft Excel.
+You can estimate your car's center of gravity (CG) height by using this online calculator: CG Height Calculator

 I used these scales to weigh the car: Intercomp SW500 EZ Weigh Scales